-LW.11444 / LW.10531 Professor Randy Hertz Open to 3L students only Maximum of 12 students Year-long course 14 credits Pre-requisites/Co-requisites: Criminal Procedure and Evidence are highly recommended
+LW.11444 / LW.10531 Year-long course Professor Randy Hertz 14 credits Open to 3L students only Pre-requisites/Co-requisites: Criminal Procedure and Maximum of 12 students Evidence are highly recommended

 The Juvenile Defender Clinic is a year-long, 14-credit course that focuses on the representation of juveniles who have been charged with committing crimes.
 The clinic involves a mixture of fieldwork, seminars on criminal and juvenile law and litigation skills, and participation in simulated trials and hearings.